 - From Miyazu Station (宮津駅), take the Tai Line (田井線) and get off at Shishizaki (獅子崎).
 Please refer to HERE for the service’s timetable

-- Please note the service is running on Friday, Monday, weekends and public holidays only
+- Please note that services will be running on Friday, Monday, weekends, and public holidays only

-- If you are driving, please note the car park at the torii gate of the shrine only has a capacity of 2 normal sized cars
+- If you are driving, please note that the car park at the torii gate of the shrine only has a capacity of 2 normal-sized cars

 Yuragawa Bridge (由良川橋梁)

-Whether you are the cameraman trying to snap a photo of Yuragawa Bridge or a customer in the train carriage, if the weather is good, you are guaranteed to get a couple of astounding photos!
+Whether you are the cameraman trying to snap a photo of Yuragawa Bridge or a passenger in the train carriage, if the weather is good enough, you are guaranteed to get a couple of astounding images!

-Yuragawa Bridge is a 550 metres reddish-brown coloured bridge at the mouth of the Yura River (由良川橋梁).
-With a height of only three metres above the water surface, the trains operated by Kyoto Tango Railway (京都丹後鉄道) that crosses the bridge on an hourly basis are also known as the train running in between the sky and the sea.
+Yuragawa Bridge is a 550 meters reddish-brown colored bridge at the mouth of the Yura River (由良川橋梁).
+With a height of only three meters above the water surface, the trains on the bridge operated by Kyoto Tango Railway (京都丹後鉄道) are also known as the “train running in between the sky and the sea”.

 Kyoto Tango Railway (京都丹後鉄道)

-Without the overhead wires, when the train is approaching the bridge, remember to head to the front of the train for the amazing view of your train running on the water!
+Because there are no overhead wires, when the train is approaching the bridge, remember to head to the front for the amazing view of the train running on water!

-Tips: The sightseeing trains Tango Kuromatsu-gō (丹後くろまつ号), Tango Akamatsu-gō (丹後あかまつ号), and Tango Aomotsu-gō (丹後あおまつ号) will cut down its speed while it runs through the Yuragawa Bridge.
-Refer to the timetable links below to see if any of the services fit into your schedule and for more information about whether a booking is required and how to book, please refer to their website HERE.
+Tip: The sightseeing trains Tango Kuromatsu-gō (丹後くろまつ号), Tango Akamatsu-gō (丹後あかまつ号), and Tango Aomotsu-gō (丹後あおまつ号) will cut down its speed as it runs through the Yuragawa Bridge.
+Refer to the timetable links below to see if any of the services fit into your schedule.
+For more information on whether a booking is required and how to book, please refer to their website HERE.

 Enjoying What Yuragawa Bridge Has to Offer

-With the Yuragawa Bridge being so close to the river, the track looks like just being laid on the water surface that continues all its way to the other side of the river.
-It is literally one of the best places to experience the train scene in Ghibli’s anime Spirited Away where Chihiro was on her way to see Zeniba to save Haku!
+Given that the Yuragawa Bridge is so close to the river, it is literally one of the closest things that resemble the train scene in Ghibli’s anime Spirited Away where Chihiro was on her way to see Zeniba to save Haku!

 If you are keen on this experience, the bridge on the Miyamai Line (宮舞線) between Tango-Yura Station (丹後由良駅) and Tango-Kanzaki Station (丹後神崎駅).

 From Kyoto or Osaka, take the JR trains to JR Nishimaizuru Station (西舞鶴駅) and change for the Kyoto Tango Railway.
 HERE is the timetable for the service.
-This part of the Miyamai Line serves as a great preface to one of the Top Three Scenic Places in Japan – Amanohashidate (天橋立).
+This part of the Miyamai Line is a great preface to one of Japan’s Top Three Scenic Places – Amanohashidate (天橋立).

-If you are coming from Amanohashidate or Toyooka city, you might need to change train at Miyazu Station (宮津駅).
+If you are coming from Amanohashidate or Toyooka City, you might need to change trains at Miyazu Station (宮津駅).
 HERE is the timetable for trains departing from Miyazu Station.
 Please check with the station staff to see if you need to make a transit.

-Tips: Get the JR Kansai WIDE Area Pass (5 Days) to save.
+Tip: Get the JR Kansai WIDE Area Pass (5 Days) to save.
 A one-way trip from Kyoto to Amanohashidate costs 4,590 yen (2,300 yen for children).
-So a return trip will be almost the cost of the pass that costs 10,000 yen for adults (5,000 for children)!
+So a return trip will be almost the cost of the pass, costs 10,000 yen for adults (5,000 yen for children)!
 Get yours before you depart for Japan to save on tax through KLOOK!

 Adorning Yuragawa Bridge from the Riverbank

-Especially if you got one of the train passes, if you have time, you can get off at Tango-Yura Station for photos with both the bridge and the train.
+If you got one of the train passes and have the extra time, you can get off at Tango-Yura Station for photos with both the bridge and the train.

-Important: As the train is running on an hourly basis, remember to keep an eye on the time so you won’t miss out on the next train coming.
+Important: As the train is running on an hourly basis, remember to keep an eye at all times!
+Otherwise, you will wait for another hour if you narrowly missed the previous one.

-Apart from taking photos from just below the Yuragawa Bridge.
-You can trek upstream and find the spot that gives you the best view of the bridge from afar.
+Apart from taking photos from just below the Yuragawa Bridge, you can walk upstream to find a spot that gives you the best view of the bridge from afar.

-One of the best spots is around the Yura Olive Momiji Park (由良オリーブもみじ公園) that is around a 25 minutes’ walk from Tango-Yura Station.
-From the river bank close to the Statues of Anju and Zushio (安寿と厨子王像), you can get a great photo of the bridge and the river/sea.
-And if you track upwards a bit to the lookout in the park, your photo will include the surrounding rural scenery.
+One of the best spots is around the Yura Olive Momiji Park (由良オリーブもみじ公園), which is around a 25-minute walk from Tango-Yura Station.
+From the river bank close to the Statues of Anju and Zushio (安寿と厨子王像), you should be able to get a great photo of the bridge and the river/sea.
+And if you trek upwards a bit further, your photo should include the surrounding rural scenery.

-Tips: As we said above, the sightseeing trains pass through the bridge at a slower speed allowing you more time for photography.
-Check the timetables above in advance to plan for a more relaxing photo session.
+Tip: As noted above, the sightseeing trains will pass through the bridge slower, allowing you more time for photography.
+Check the timetables above to plan a more relaxing photo session.